IANT1337/Jeopardy_Game/README.md

 # Jeopardy Game

+A multiplayer Jeopardy web application that a6.
+Wait for contestants to join using the Session ID
+7. Assign names to contestants as they connect
+8. (Optional) Click "🤖 Generate New Questions" to create fresh questions using AI
+9. Click on dollar amounts to select questions
+10. Judge answers as correct or incorrect
-A multiplayer Jeopardy web application that allows you to host games on your local machine with remote contestants.
+11. Manage Daily Doubles and Final Jeopardy you to host games on your local machine with remote contestants.

 ## Features